 The areas we are investing in during fiscal 2024 are the following.

-UI Ventures supports innovative, research-driven startups on the University of Iowa campus through initiatives including GAP Funding for early-stage product inventions and services, business support for early-stage University startups; on-going networking for faculty and staff with industry leaders and investors; and connection with University and state initiatives to promote economic development.
+UI Ventures supports innovative, research-driven startups on the University of Iowa campus through initiatives including GAP Funding for early-stage product inventions and services, business support for early-stage University startups; on-going networking for faculty and staff with industry leaders, medtech entrepreneurs, and investors; and connection to University and state initiatives promoting economic development.

-GAP Funding is college or department specific and has been established in College of Medicine, College of Engineering, Department of Nursing, and College of Education with plans to expand into College of Dentistry and Pharmacy often with matching funds from the colleges.
-The funds provide resources and expertise for innovative faculty and staff to transform ideas into viable prototypes (Protostudios) and clinical units as the first step in the commercialization pipeline as well as demonstrating to innovative faculty that the State of Iowa is here to support their entrepreneurial aspirations.
+GAP Funding has been established in College of Medicine, College of Engineering, Department of Nursing, College of Education, College of Dentistry and Pharmacy often with matching funds from the colleges.
+The funds support resources and expertise for innovative faculty and staff to transform ideas into viable prototypes (Protostudios) as the first step in the commercialization pipeline; it also serves to demonstrate to faculty that the State of Iowa is here to support entrepreneurial aspirations.

 The SUI has created a one-of-a-kind program – MADE, a student managed manufacturing and e-commerce initiative whose mission is to encourage and facilitate innovative, needs based products reaching the market with the twin goals of solving problems and enhancing economic development as an extension of research and scholarship.
 The MADE program is almost entirely student run, developing real world experience for the next generation of entrepreneurs while offering UI faculty and staff a unique outlet encouraging the development of simple solutions to everyday tasks in surgery or clinical practice.
-Protostudios continues to expand its design support, high end 3D printing and prototyping services supporting MADE clients, manufacturers, entrepreneurs and startup companies across the state in need of prototypes for medical devices and beyond.
-Keeping up with demand has required growing the team and capabilities to address the growing interest in biosciences product development to address unmet needs in healthcare.
+Protostudios continues to expand its design support, high end 3D printing and prototyping services supporting MADE clients, manufacturers, entrepreneurs and startup companies across the state and beyond in need of prototypes for medical devices and other types of products.
+Keeping up with demand has required growing the team and our capabilities to address the growing interest in biosciences product development to address unmet needs in healthcare.